KidneyOS/KidneyOS/docs/building/from-source.md

 We'll also need to install the following packages:

 - [`grub`](https://repology.org/project/grub/versions)
-  - Make sure it's Grub version 2.
+  - Make sure it's Grub 2.
   - If you're on `aarch64-linux`, you'll need to make sure you have the right libraries to build `i386-pc` ISOs.
 This will be highly distro-specific specific.
 You may have to build Grub from source.
 - [`qemu`](https://repology.org/project/qemu/versions)
 - [`xorriso`](https://repology.org/project/xorriso/versions)